aymericbeaumet/blog/_drafts/developers-please-nurture-your-coding-experience.md

 The last one is about my current job.
 I'm working for [REKKI](https://rekki.com) as a Lead Platform Engineer, and part of my job is to design and improve the Developer Experience.
 In doing so, I'm letting the vision shared in this blog post infuse in my every day tasks.
 We've for example recently released an [in-house CLI](https://cli.rekki.team/) installed by default on all the engineers machines.
 It aims at solving several problems: including setting up the stack across all the machines (linux, macOS), making it easier to access and manipulate the cluster, and many other things.

-I could continue and list a bunch of other topics: learning how to debug and instrument my code, learning how not to use the mouse, learning how to master my editor ([nvim/init.lua](https://github.com/aymericbeaumet/dotfiles/blob/master/.config/nvim/init.lua)), learning how to use snippets, learning how to take notes efficiently, learning how to create impactful slides, etc. But the point here was to show you the mindset: identify issues, find which one would have the biggest impact if fixed, and address it.
+I tried to keep them succinct, but each of those could be a blog post in itself.
+And I could continue over and over on other topics: learning how to debug and instrument my code, learning how not to use the mouse, learning how to master my editor ([nvim/init.lua](https://github.com/aymericbeaumet/dotfiles/blob/master/.config/nvim/init.lua)), learning how to use snippets, learning how to take notes efficiently, learning how to create impactful slides, etc. But it's not the point.

+The point here is to show you the mindset: identify issues, find which one would have the biggest impact if fixed, and address them.

 ## Final words

-We've seen...
+We've seen why spending time on your work environment is important, along with some practical advices to help you shape it according to your own needs.
+We've also looked at some examples of how I applied these advices to improve my workflow over the past few years.

+This is in the end a very personal experience, and is all about getting to know yourself.
+Introspection is key here: what works for you might not work for someone else, and vice versa.
 This is _your_ journey.

 Give it time and you will be rewarded.